pdg137/pi-a-star/README.md

 My approach
 -----------

-The approach used in this project is to set up a way of interpreting data in the I2C shared memory region in terms of commands, which are defined as functions in the main `.ino` file, with arguments translated to bytes using some C++ template magic.
+The approach I used in this project was to a invent a way interpreting data in the I2C shared memory region in terms of commands, which are defined as functions in the main `.ino` file, with arguments translated to bytes using some C++ template magic.